Smile: Some airliners have cameras on seat-back screens

-Now there's one more place where cameras could start watching you — from 30,000 feet.
+Now there is one more place where cameras could start watching you — from 30,000 feet.

 Newer seat-back entertainment systems on some airplanes operated by American Airlines and Singapore Airlines have cameras, and it’s likely they are also on planes used by other carriers.

-A passenger on a Singapore flight posted a photo of the seat-back display this week, and the tweet was shared several hundred times.
-Buzzfeed first reported that the cameras are on American planes, too.
+A passenger on a Singapore flight posted a photo of the seat-back display last week, and the tweet was shared several hundred times and drew media notice.
+BuzzFeed first reported that the cameras are also on some American planes.

+The airlines stressed that they didn’t add the cameras — manufacturers embedded them in the entertainment systems.
+American’s systems are made by Panasonic, while Singapore uses Panasonic and Thales, according to airline representatives.
+Neither Panasonic nor Thales responded immediately for comment.

+As they shrink, cameras are being built into more devices.
+The presence of cameras in aircraft entertainment systems was known in aviation circles at least two years ago, although not among the traveling public.

 StarTribune.com welcomes and encourages readers to comment and engage in substantive, mutually respectful exchanges over news topics.
 Commenters must follow our Terms of Use.